 Moscona, Jacob.
 "Agricultural Development and Structural Change, Within and Across Countries."
 Working Paper.

 Abstract: This study exploits rapid technological development during the Green Revolution (1960-1990) to estimate the causal effect of agricultural productivity growth on structural change both within and across countries.
-Across districts in India, agricultural productivity growth spurred employment and land use in the agricultural sector and reduced urbanization and the size of the non-farm labor force, particularly in manufacturing.
-Using an analogous identification strategy across countries, I find qualitatively similar effects.
-I find no evidence that agricultural productivity growth increased national income; if anything, the effect is negative, particularly for low-income countries.
-Agricultural productivity growth during the Green Revolution impeded structural change both at the sub-national and national level.
+Across districts in India, agricultural productivity growth spurred income growth, employment, and land use in the agricultural sector; it also reduced urban development and manufacturing employment.
+Using an analogous identification strategy across countries, I find that agricultural productivity increased country-level specialization in agricultural production and reduced urbanization.
+I find no evidence that agricultural productivity growth increased national income on average.
+Consistent with theory, estimated effects are most pronounced for districts and countries that were more open to trade in 1960; agricultural productivity growth had a negative impact on income in countries that were most open.

 Moscona, Jacob.
 "The Management of Aid and Conflict in Africa."
 Working Paper.

-Abstract: This study investigates the relationship between the administration of development aid and violent conflict in Africa.
-Using geo-coded data on World Bank lending projects since 1995 – along with project-level performance score reports measuring the quality of project preparation, mon- itoring, and evaluation – I find that better project performance reduces violent conflict.
-Low-scoring projects increase conflict in aid receiving regions while high-scoring projects have the opposite effect.
-To derive causal estimates, I exploit variation in project performance driven by the assignment of project leaders.
-Project performance affects conflicts among local actors as well as conflicts involving the government, and seems to matter most in regions with a recent history of violence.
+Abstract: This study investigates the relationship between the management of development aid and violent conflict in Africa.
+Using geo-coded data on World Bank lending projects since 1995 -- along with project-level performance score reports measuring the quality of project preparation, monitoring, and evaluation -- I find that better project performance reduces violent conflict across sub-national aid receiving regions.
+Poorly managed projects increase conflict while well-managed projects have the opposite effect.
+To derive causal estimates, I exploit variation in management quality driven by the assignment of project leaders.
+Management quality affects conflicts among local actors as well as conflicts involving the government, and matters most in regions with a recent history of violence.
 Broadly, these results suggest that bureaucratic performance and the management of aid projects shape the consequences of development assistance.